Man United consider move for goalkeeper as Andre Onana decision made

 United have tracked the progress of Senne Lammens but Andre Onana is expected to remain at the club even if the Belgian arrives

-The United manager chose to bench the regular goalkeeper for the last two seasons for the season opener last week because he had only been back in training for a few days after a hamstring injury.

-But he claimed the Cameroon international was fit last week and has not guaranteed he will return at Craven Cottage.
+But he claimed Onana was fit last week and has not guaranteed he will return at Craven Cottage.

 “Onana is ready to play like last week so we will see in the game who is going to be the goalkeeper,” said Amorim.